GoogleCloudDataproc/initialization-actions/horovod/README.md

 tensorflow: 2.4.0
 torch==1.7.1
 torchvision==0.8.2
-mxnet==1.7.0.post0
+mxnet==1.7.0.post0 # CPUs only
 ```

 This initialization action can also be configurd with GPUs and the appropriate libraries.
-Mote: MXNet with GPU support is not available with this initialization action.
+Mote: MXNet is not installed if GPUs are present.

 ### Supported metadata parameters
 This initialization action supports a series of metadata fields.